woneui-hong/woneui-hong.github.io/content/posts/2025/12/2025-12-30-cnq-3q2025-1-investment-thesis/en/2025-12-30-cnq-3q2025-1-investment-thesis.md

 ## 1. Business Model: The Aesthetics of Simplicity

-CNQ's revenue structure is clear.
-It extracts crude oil at low cost from vast oil sands assets and supplies it to global markets through its own infrastructure.
+CNQ extracts crude oil at low cost from vast oil sands assets and supplies it to global markets through its own infrastructure.

 ### Core Competitive Advantages (Moat)

 * **Irreplicable Assets**: Ownership of approximately 3 million acres of high-quality land and proprietary infrastructure.
-* **Economies of Scale**: Operating costs for oil sands mining and upgrading operations are strictly controlled at **$21.29(CAD) per barrel**.
+* **Economies of Scale**: Operating costs for oil sands mining and upgrading operations are strictly controlled at **$21.29** (CAD) per barrel.
 * **Capital Efficiency**: Achieved **104%** upgrader utilization rate.
 * **Vertical Integration**: Acquired 100% interest and operating rights in the Albian oil sands mine as of November 1, 2025.